apache/whimsy/DEVELOPMENT.md

    `gem install whimsy-asf bundler`  (mail and listen may be needed too)

+   - If you're using Mac OS El Capitan or higher, you may need to do this:

+   `sudo gem install bundler -n /usr/local/bin`

+   Which installs bundler outside `/usr/bin`

 3. **SVN checkout ASF repositories** into (or linked to from) `/srv/svn`